datacarpentry/image-processing/_episodes/03-skimage-images.md

 > and may use as you see fit in your own code, but the details of what it will do to
 > display the image are currently in the process of change.
 Thus, calling `imshow()` off the
 > *matplotlib.pyplot* library at this time ensures participants have the
-> experience we need across platforms for this course, so we will be doing that instead.
+> experience we need across platforms for this lesson, so we will be doing that instead.
 >
 {: .callout}